DGV98/DARCH/README.md

 - Set up arch with a GRUB as the boot loader

 ## Install Ghostty
-- Set up padding to 16 px
+- TokyoNight theme was my preference

 ## Install Hyprland
 - Figure out how to disable cursor, without disabling scrolling or touchpad features.